Admission requirements

 • 1st of June for students who do not need a Visa

-If you are interested, please send an email to Prof. Kathleen Marchal (kathleen.marchal@ugent.be) with a short motivation (at least three reasons, at least 150 words) why we should suggest you (with the required documents for the Master Mind scholarship in addition to the prospect application file) before the deadline, so we can suggest your application.
+If you are interested, please send an email to Prof. Kathleen Marchal (kathleen.marchal@ugent.be) before the deadline (1/04) with a short motivation (at least three reasons, at least 150 words) why we should suggest you.
+Also add your prospect application file and the required proofs (GPA and TOEFL/IELTS), so we can suggest your application.

 Practical